Keitho08/data-representation-courseware/README.md

 Repository for assignments as part of Data Represenation module on the Computer Science with Data Analytics Course at GMIT.

-# Programming for Data Analysis - Project 2020

 ## Galway Mayo Intitute of Technology - HDip Data Analytics 2020-2021
 ***
 ### Keith Brazill - G00387845